-When determining the initial rent to owner, the PHA must use the most recently published FMR in effect and the utility allowance schedule in effect at execution of the HAP contract.
-When redetermining the rent to owner, the PHA must use the most recently published FMR and the utility allowance schedule in effect at the time of redetermination.
-At its discretion, the PHA may for initial rent, use the amounts in effect at any time during the 30-day period immediately before the beginning date of the HAP contract, or for redeterminations of rent, the 30-day period immediately before the redetermination date.
+When determining the initial rent to owner, COC must use the most recently published FMR in effect and the utility allowance schedule in effect at execution of the HAP contract.
+When redetermining the rent to owner, COC must use the most recently published FMR and the utility allowance schedule in effect at the time of redetermination.
+At its discretion, COC may for initial rent, use the amounts in effect at any time during the 30-day period immediately before the beginning date of the HAP contract, or for redeterminations of rent, the 30-day period immediately before the redetermination date.